walterhiggins/WMPJS/book-outline.md

 This statement will create 3 platforms.
 The first platform will be 1 block high, the second platform 2 blocks high and the third, 3 blocks high.
 Since each platform is 2 blocks away they are perfect for in-game parkour practice.

-In the diagram below you can see how the pillars are constructed and in the screenshot that follows, how the parkour platforms look in the game.
+In Figure @@figref{graph-paper-parkour.png} you can see how the pillars are constructed and in Figure @@figref{jumping-pillars.png}, how the parkour platforms look in the game.

 @@figure graph-paper-parkour.png Parkour Platforms on Graph Paper